<> <> <> <>

 Try erectile dysfunction medication

-If you encounter challenges like ED as you age, it could be worth using medication (like Pilot's personalised ED treatments).
+If you encounter challenges like ED as you age, it could be worth using a medical treatment (like Pilot's personalised ED treatments).

 Maintain a balanced and healthy lifestyle